 The cheapest tickets are usually released 12 weeks prior to travel.
 There is a system you can sign up to where the web site will alert you when the cheapest fares first appear.

 The main risk you may want to cover is cancellation charges.
-To minimise this risk, McCabe’s will refund in full anyone cancelling more than six weeks before departure.
-Anyone cancelling after this date will lose 50% of the holiday cost.
 We are not offering insurance cover, but you can obtain this easily online or for instance at post offices.

 You can view hotel websites here: